Kjarten/XAudiole/README.md

 - d. a. and b.
 ---

+**[Haust 2016] When we use new features, we should:?**

+- a.
+Always setup a polyfill for the feature
+- b.
+Check the feature on *caniuse.com* and if it has over 90% support, use it
+- c.
+Evaluate the feature based on the project and the browsers supported
+- d.
+All above
+---

 ## Not Categorized

 **[Haust 2014] Þegar við biðjum um eigindi á hlut í JavaScript kemur prótótýpukeðjan til sögunnar, nánar tiltekið þá**